Know Your Rights

 Please note that each of these laws often covers certain categories of employees, but may not cover all types of employees.
 For example, special rules often apply to government employees.
 Additionally, different laws may have different standards to determine which health needs qualify for coverage.
 And, in many cases, more than one law may apply to your situation.
 If you have a question about whether you are covered under any of the laws mentioned, contact A Better Balance at 1-833-NEED-ABB.

-The U.S. is one of the only countries in the world with no national law guaranteeing women the right to paid leave for childbirth.
+The U.S. is one of the only countries in the world with no national law guaranteeing paid family and medical leave.
 However, you may have the right to take unpaid leave during pregnancy, childbirth, and to bond with a new child.
 You may have additional rights under state and/or local laws.
 See the “Caring for Your Own Medical Needs” or “Caring for a Loved One” tabs for more information.

 Unpaid Family & Medical Leave